AdobeDocs/analytics.es-ES/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/metrics-with-segments.md

    ![](assets/german-visitors.png)

 1. Repita el paso 3 con el segmento de Visitantes internacionales y la métrica de Visitantes únicos para crear una métrica de Visitantes internacionales.
-1. En Analysis Workspace, arrastre la dimensión **[!UICONTROL Página]** a una tabla de formato libre y, luego, las dos métricas calculadas nuevas en paralelo en la parte superior:
+1. In Analysis Workspace, drag the **[!UICONTROL Page]** Dimension into a Freeform Table and drag the 2 new calculated metrics next to each other to the top:

    ![](assets/workspace-pages.png)

-1. O también, en [!UICONTROL Reports &amp; Analytics], abra el informe [!UICONTROL Páginas] y haga clic en **[!UICONTROL Mostrar métricas]** y, luego, aplique las nuevas métricas segmentadas de Visitantes de EE.
-UU. y Visitantes internacionales para ver cómo se compara la exploración del contenido.
+1. Or, in [!UICONTROL Reports & Analytics], open the [!UICONTROL Pages] report and click **[!UICONTROL Show Metrics]**, then apply the new US Visitors and International Visitors segmented metrics to see how their content browsing behavior compares.

    ![](assets/pages-report.png)